History of the steam engine: Savery steam pump

-The first steam engine to be applied industrially was the "fire-engine" or "Miner's Friend", designed by Thomas Savery in 1698.
+The first steam engine to be applied industrially was the "fire-engine" or "Miner's Friend", designed by the English inventor Thomas Savery in 1698.
 This was a pistonless steam pump, similar to the one developed by Worcester.
 Savery made two key contributions that greatly improved the practicality of the design.
 First, in order to allow the water supply to be placed below the engine, he used condensed steam to produce a partial vacuum in the pumping reservoir (the barrel in Worcester's example), and using that to pull the water upward.
 Secondly, in order to rapidly cool the steam to produce the vacuum, he ran cold water over the reservoir.

 Operation required several valves; at the start of a cycle, when the reservoir was empty, a valve would be opened to admit steam.
 This valve would be closed to seal the reservoir, and the cooling water valve would be opened to condense the steam and create a partial vacuum.
 A supply valve would then be opened, pulling water upward into the reservoir; the typical engine could pull water up to 20 feet.
 This was then closed, and the steam valve reopened, building pressure over the water and pumping it upward, as in the Worcester design.
 This cycle essentially doubled the distance that water could be pumped for any given pressure of steam, and production examples raised water about 40 feet.

 Savery's engine solved a problem that had only recently become a serious one; raising water out of the mines in southern England as they reached greater depths.
 Savery's engine was somewhat less efficient than Newcomen's, but this was compensated for by the fact that the separate pump used by the Newcomen engine was inefficient, giving the two engines roughly the same efficiency of 6 million foot pounds per bushel of coal (less than 1%).
 Nor was the Savery engine very safe because part of its cycle required steam under pressure supplied by a boiler, and given the technology of the period the pressure vessel could not be made strong enough and so was prone to explosion.
 Savery never fitted his boilers with safety-valves, although it was done earlier by Papin; and in deep mines he was compelled to make use of higher pressures than his rudely-constructed boilers could safely bear.
 The explosion of one of his pumps at Broad Waters (near Wednesbury), about 1705, probably marks the end of attempts to exploit his invention.

 The Savery engine was less expensive than Newcomen's and was produced in smaller sizes.
 Some builders were manufacturing improved versions of the Savery engine until late in the 18th century.
 Bento de Moura Portugal, FRS, introduced an ingenious improvement of Savery's construction "to render it capable of working itself", as described by John Smeaton in the Philosophical Transactions published in 1751.